Richard\’s son Read more [...]

 Behind Alderman House, and over a road, a second building houses the workshop and garages.
 This is where coffins are delivered and stored, and fitted and lined to order.
 They are then placed in a car and driven 20 yards or so to deliver them to the main building.
 Iain will not allow the coffins to be transported any other way.

-Outside Chesil House, and away from the busy hustle of the town, the pretty gardens offer a place of sanctuary and peace where cremated remains can be buried in a lovingly tended memorial garden close to a running stream.
+Outside Chesil House, and away from the busy hustle of the town, the pretty gardens offer a place of sanctuary and peace where cremated remains can be buried in a lovingly tended memorial garden close to the running stream.
 As an alternative to a churchyard or cemetery, the Garden of Remembrance with its hand drawn Book of Remembrance is a tranquil place in the heart of the town, and many families have chosen it as the final resting place for a loved one.
 A real ‘hidden gem’.

 Jenny, a former Verger from the Cathedral, provides a familiar friendly face at Chesil House to greet returning visitors who come to spend time in the peaceful surroundings, and every year an annual Service of Remembrance is held in the garden where anyone is welcome to attend.